-About Alpine Grove Park
+About Alpine Groves Park

 The topography on the site varies significantly from the geologically unique bluff overlooking the St. Johns River to the lower elevations where the creek and wetlands bisect the site.
 The native vegetative communities located on the higher elevations consist of mixed hardwoods, temperate hardwoods and coniferous plantation.
 The native vegetative communities located on the lower elevations, in the proximity of the St. Johns River tributary, consist of mixed wetlands and hardwood forest.
 The mixed wetland hardwood community, located at the mouth of the tributary flowing into the St. Johns River, provides habitat for the American alligator, snowy egret and tri-color heron.